Cows and farms

 Source: State milk authorities

-Average herd size has increased from 93 cows in 1985 to an estimated 284 currently.
-There is also a steady trend emerging to very large farm operations of more than 1,000 head of dairy cattle.
+Average herd size has increased from 93 cows in 1985 to an estimated 262 currently.
+There is also an emerging trend of large farm operations of more than 1,000 dairy cattle.

-The dominant breed in Australia is the Holstein, accounting for around 75% of all dairy cattle.
-Other important breeds include the Jersey, the Holstein/Jersey cross, Brown Swiss, Ayrshire and local breeds, the Australian Red and the Illawarra.
+The dominant breed in Australia is the Holstein, accounting for around 65% of all dairy cattle.
+Other important breeds include the Jersey, the Holstein/ Jersey cross, Brown Swiss, Ayrshire and local breeds, the Australian Red and the Illawarra.

 Number of dairy cows (000 head)